-Bell Park is being enhanced by Hutt City Council to create an appealing community space that can accommodate a growing and changing population.
+Bell Park has been enhanced by Hutt City Council to create an appealing community space that can accommodate a growing and changing population.

-The RFQ was seeking design, and construction of improvements to Bell Park in line with what we heard in community engagement on the project.
-The main focus of the development will be pathways connecting the three accessways to Bell Park, making it accessible in all weathers and a much more appealing space.
+The main focus of the development was pathways connecting the three accessways to Bell Park, making it accessible in all weathers and a much more appealing space.
 The intention is to retain as much green space as possible to enable other recreational activities.
 The intention is to ensure the improvements are low-cost in terms of ongoing maintenance and upkeep, in line with our current approach to managing assets.

-Council Mana Whenua representatives have been engaged with and will contribute a cultural narrative to the project.
-Council staff are working through an ongoing engagement plan with Mana Whenua and will continue to provide space for feedback throughout the project.
-Officers are also talking to other interested stakeholders including Ignite Sport who are also based at Bell Park.
+Council Mana Whenua representatives were engaged with and contributed a cultural narrative to the project.
+Council officers also talked with other interested stakeholders including Ignite Sport who are also based at Bell Park.

 The concrete access paths from Douglass Street and Riverside Drive incorporate beautifully etched artwork by Mana Whenua artists Mareikura Richard Te Ahuru and Whareahuru Gilbert.
 The design of the pathway reflects culturally significant bodies of water, drawing on themes of manaakitanga (hospitality and generosity) and kai.